lupyuen/pinephone-emulator/README.md

 We might use this to emulate special Arm64 Instructions.

-Similar to Code Execution Hook is the Block Execution Hook...
+If we don't need to intercept every single instruction, try the Block Execution Hook...

 # Block Execution Hooks for Arm64 Emulation